btray900/bsides-vancouver/README.md

 ## thanks!

-Shout out to abatchy for the VM.
+Shout out to abatchy17 for the VM.